Portable Window AC Security – Air Conditioner Lock, Bars, Cage

 Window Air Conditioner Security Bars

-This adjustable window security bar is designed to fit between the window and the top frame to prevent it from opening beyond an adjustable opening distance.
-Perfect for when a portable AC is installed.
+An adjustable window security bar.
+It’s designed to fit between the top/inside window frame and the upper sash (which is partially open due to the window AC unit).
+Perfect for when a portable AC unit is installed.

-(Measure the gap with the AC installed to determine which security bar will fit)
+The window security bar fits into the gap (example shown below).
+Measure the gap with the AC unit installed to determine which security bar will fit, even though they’re adjustable.

 ‘Do It Yourself’ Window Security Bar:

-While the air conditioner is mounted in the window, measure the distance from top of the lower window frame to the very top of the double-hung frame itself (with AC installed).
+While the air conditioner is mounted in the window, measure the distance from the upper window sash to the very top of the double-hung frame itself (with AC installed).
 Cut a wooden dowel to snugly fit – which can be wedged to prohibit the window from opening further…

 Window Air Conditioner Bracket